metanorma/developer-track/README.md

 This Github repository is for `Developer Workshop` sessions at OGC Member Meetings, previously called `Developer Track`.

-The Discussions are at https://github.com/opengeospatial/developer-track/discussions
+The Discussions are on Gitter at https://gitter.im/ogc-developer/workshops

 [#OGCAPI](https://twitter.com/hashtag/OGCAPI)